Why are electric cars so expensive? Electric cars today

 Reasons why EVs are more expensive than diesel-powered cars

-Below are some of the reasons that significantly affect the price tag of an EV:
+Below are some of the main factors that increase the overall cost of an EV:

 1. Battery technology comes at a high cost